 Orientation & Mobility FAQs

-Our Orientation & Mobility (O&M) Training program is designed to personalize and accelerate your O&M training, offering you the opportunity to learn and enhance mobility skills at no cost to you.
-Whether or not you plan to get a guide dog, our O&M program will expand your existing travel skills and help you to feel confident in your daily travel.
+Our Orientation & Mobility (O&M) Training program is designed to personalize and accelerate your O&M learning, offering you the opportunity to understand and enhance mobility skills at no cost to you.
+Whether or not you plan to get a guide dog, our O&M program will expand your existing travel skills and help you to feel more confident in your daily travel.
 Below are some questions we frequently hear when someone is considering O&M training at Leader Dog.

 Candidates must be: